DarioD58/SemisupervisedLearning/README.md

 ## Literature
-> [1]: Laine, S. and Aila, T., “Temporal Ensembling for Semi-Supervised Learning”,arXiv e-prints, 2016
+[1]: Laine, S. and Aila, T., “Temporal Ensembling for Semi-Supervised Learning”,arXiv e-prints, 2016 <br>
-> [2]: Architecture is derived from this https://dlunizg.github.io/lab2/ laboratory exercise on Faculty of Electrical Engineering and Computing.
+[2]: Architecture is derived from this https://dlunizg.github.io/lab2/ laboratory exercise on Faculty of Electrical Engineering and Computing. <br>